Multiplier bootstrap of tail copulas with applications: Introduction

-In Section \ref{sec:etc} we briefly review the nonparametric estimates of the tail copula and discuss their main properties.
-In particular we establish weak convergence of the empirical tail copula process under nonrestrictive smoothness assumptions, which are satisfied for many commonly used models.
-In Section \ref{sec:tcmult} we introduce the multiplier bootstrap for the empirical tail copula and prove its consistency.
+In Section~\ref{sec:etc} we briefly review the nonparametric estimates of the tail copula and discuss their main properties.
+In particular, we establish weak convergence of the empirical tail copula process under nonrestrictive smoothness assumptions, which are satisfied for many commonly used models.
+In Section~\ref{sec:tcmult} we introduce the multiplier bootstrap for the empirical tail copula and prove its consistency.
 In particular, we discuss two ways of approximating the distribution of the empirical tail copula by a multiplier bootstrap.
-Our first method is called \textit{partial derivatives multiplier bootstrap} and uses the structure of the limit distribution of the empirical tail copula process.
-As a consequence, this approach requires the estimation of the partial derivatives of the tail copula.
-The second method, which avoids this problem, is called \textit{direct multiplier bootstrap} and uses multipliers in the two-dimensional empirical distribution function and in the estimates of the marginal distributions.
+Our first method, called the \textit{partial derivatives multiplier bootstrap}, uses the structure of the limit distribution of the empirical tail copula process.
+As a consequence, this approach requires estimation of the partial derivatives of the tail copula.
+The second method, which we call the \textit{direct multiplier bootstrap}, avoids this problem, using multipliers in the two-dimensional empirical distribution function and in the estimates of the marginal distributions.
 Finally, in Section \ref{sec:tcapplications} we discuss several statistical applications of the multiplier bootstrap.
-In particular, we investigate the problem of testing for equality between two tail copulas and we discuss the bootstrap approximations in the context of testing parametric assumptions for the tail copula.
-Finally, the proofs and some of the technical details are deferred to an appendix.
+In particular, we investigate the problem of testing for equality between two tail copulas and discuss the bootstrap approximations in the context of testing parametric assumptions for the tail copula.
+We defer all proofs and some of the technical details to the \hyperref[append]{Appendix}.